saosophanna/saosophanna/README.md

 # About me
 I am kind of a technology nerd.
-I like to explore to improve my skill.
-Currently I work as Developer on F&B industry which develop on API intergration with third party system and POS system such as Desktop Ordering, Mobile Ordering.
-I like to share my knowlege to my colleague and learn from them.
+I like to explore new technology to improve my skill and make sure it is up to date.
+I have three experience in developing applications, Currently, I work as a Developer in F&B industry which develops API integration with third-party systems and POS systems such as Desktop Ordering, and Mobile Ordering.
+I like to share my knowledge with my colleague and learn from them..

 # Educations👨‍🎓